mdeff/paper-cryoem-orientation-recovery/reviews.md

 The clean images have variance 1 and the SNR formula you assumed is correct; we will add this information to the manuscript.

 We do agree that the level of noise currently used in our experiments, although already significant, does not fully cover the most severe cases of degradation observed in cryo-EM.
 That being said, we believe that testing our method on synthetic measurements with a SNR of -12 dB is a legit first step in demonstrating its potential in real situations.
-Note that Figure 7b shows the performance for a σ² varying between [0, 25], where the upper limit corresponds to a maximal SNR of about -14 dB.
+Note that Figure 7b shows the performance for a σ² varying between 0 and 25, where the upper limit corresponds to a SNR of -14 dB.

 We will address the minor comments in the revised manuscript and answer the questions below.
-* Line 102: the estimator $\widehat{d_p}$ is a function that could in principle be "designed by hand" or chosen among known functions (e.g., the Euclidean distance $\widehat{d_p}(\p_i, \p_j) = \| \p_i - \p_j \|_2$ shown in Appendix E) instead of learned from data.
+* Line 102: The estimator $\widehat{d_p}$ is a function that could in principle be "designed by hand" or chosen among known functions (e.g., the Euclidean distance $\widehat{d_p}(\p_i, \p_j) = \| \p_i - \p_j \|_2$ shown in Appendix E) instead of learned from data.
 We want that function to be invariant to irrelevant transformations (e.g., shift, noise, PSF).
-As we do not know how to design such a function by hand (we only know how to design shift-invariant functions), we resort to learn it from examples.
+As we do not know how to design such a function by hand, we resort to learn it from examples.
-* Footnote 6: some experiments were done with a uniform distribution over SO(3), while others (§3.2 and §3.4) were done with a uniform distribution over Euler angles.
-We empirically verified that sampling uniformly or non-uniformly over SO(3) did not make a difference in Appendix B.
+* Footnote 6: Some experiments were done with a uniform distribution over SO(3), while others (§3.2 and §3.4) were done with a uniform distribution over Euler angles.
+We empirically verified that sampling uniformly or non-uniformly over SO(3) barely makes a difference in Appendix B.
-* Lines 228–229: the SNN is overfitting, a sign that it was not trained on enough data.
+* Lines 228–229: The SNN is overfitting, a sign that it was not trained on enough data.
 More data should undoubtedly help it generalize better.
-* Line 253: The reason is that the more detailed the projections, the easier to distinguish between their orientations.  which leads both to an easier estimation of their viewing angles, and to a more detailed 3D reconstruction.
+* Line 253: The more detailed the projections, the easier it can become to distinguish between two closely-related projections (i.e., with close orientations) for an identical level of noise.
+From a more general standpoint, the higher the resolution of the projections, the higher the resolution of the reconstruction for a same accuracy of orientation recovery.

 ------

 Add to manuscript:
 * The formula used to calculate SNR in dB is: $\text{SNR}_\text{dB} = 10 \text{log}_{10}(\text{SNR}), \text{SNR} = \frac{P(I)}{P(N)}$, where $I$ is a noiseless image, and $N$ the (additive) noise.
 We calculate $P_{S} = \sum_{i=0}^{M} \sum_{j=0}^{M} (s_{i,j}^2)$ with $M$ being the projection image width or height. $P(S) = 1$ and $P(N) = \sigma^2$.
 * Add SNR to the x-axis label of Figure 7b.
+* Report as "SNR = 1/16"?